top of page

 Why Do You Say Offloading Is Important in Wound Care?

-There's quite a bit of evidence that offloading is of the utmost importance in treating wounds, achieving closure rates of up to 90% within 6-8 weeks.
-Here are three studies:
+There's quite a bit of evidence that--assuming the patient is able to heal (enough blood supply, sufficient nutrition, and no infection)--offloading is of the utmost importance in treating wounds, achieving closure rates of up to 90% within 6-8 weeks.
+We discuss offloading in more detail on this webpage, but here are three studies:

 Mueller MJ, Diamond JE, Sinacore DR, Delitto A, Blair VP III, Drury DA, Rose SJ: Total contact casting in treatment of diabetic plantar ulcers: controlled clinical trial.
 Diabetes Care 12:384–388, 1989